ThisUserIsSuperCool/CleanPLTrainer/readme.md

 I am currently exploring a decent lightning trainer.
 The aim is to develop a powerful tool to aid my research: writing the least code with maximum flexibility.

-Currently I am thinking and sharing about the rules and philosophy of the design of my own trainer.
+I am thinking and sharing about the rules and philosophy of the design of my own trainer.
 Based on the rules, I will explore how to use the powerful tools provided by lightning properly (I mean to avoid chaos).

 **Note:** This repo contains pytorch-like pseudo codes, only for better conveying the art of design.
 The completed template will be released after I test the system on a completed project first.